tianle91/astroturf/README.md

 # Ops
 This project is developed on GCP and relies on Storage and Pub/Sub.

+Compute is local and runs on a 8-core device, 32Gb ram and a GTX 1080 Ti with WSL2 and Docker Desktop.

 1. Build the image. `docker build -t astroturf .`
 2. Deployment
 	- All-in-one (testing only). `docker-compose up`